 The Holiday Season is upon us, and with New Year’s around the corner so is all the diet and “New Year- New You” Talk, this can often mean more conversation about dieting, restricting food after indulging in your holiday favorites, pressure to start a new program in January to deal with “holiday weight-gain”, and a general feeling of shame or guilt from others.

-1) Mind Your Own Plate (as well as others’)
+1) Mind Your Plate (as well as others)

-- Give yourself permission to have boundaries around how much you feel like sharing about your relationship with food & your journey about rewiring your mindset around food.
+- Permit yourself to have boundaries around how much you feel like sharing about your relationship with food & your journey about rewiring your mindset around food.

-- Give yourself permission to excuse yourself from conversations about food shaming
+- Permit yourself to excuse yourself from conversations about food shaming

 - Give yourself permission that you are not always going to have the “perfect” thing to say and that’s ok